bADAsteam/US_Cinema/Datastory.md

 {% include Repartition_of_roles_per_gender.html %}<!--- Repartition of roles by gender --->

 Women are equally likely to occupy leading roles as secondary roles, while men are more likely to have leading roles than any other type of supporting role.
-This suggests that there is a gender imbalance in the distribution of leading and supporting roles in films.
+This suggests that there is a <strong>gender imbalance in the distribution of leading and supporting roles</strong> in films.

 ### Not much difference in words between men and women at first glance